Roy Hill railway line: History

 An application to construct the Roy Hill railway was lodged with the Environmental Protection Authority of Western Australia in October 2010.
-In the original application, the operator of the railway line, Roy Hill Infrastructure Pty Ltd, proposed to built a 320 km long railway line from the Roy Hill mine to the Port of Port Hedland.
-Construction of the line was scheduled to take 24 months and the operational lifespan of the line was in excess of 20 years.
+In the original application, the operator of the railway line, Roy Hill Infrastructure Pty Ltd, proposed to build a 320 km long railway line from the Roy Hill mine to the Port of Port Hedland.
+Construction was scheduled to take 24 months and the operational lifespan expectancy was greater than 20 years.

-Approval for the line was granted in November 2010 but amended in May 2011, to alter the length of the railway line to 351 km as it was required to take a more northerly route as originally planned on the final stretch of railway to the Roy Hill mine.
-The reason for the route change was that Roy Hill Infrastructure was, subsequent to approval, unable to obtain permission from third party mining lease holders to construct the railway as approved and therefore had to alter the route.
+Approval for the line was granted in November 2010 but amended in May 2011, increasing the railway line's length to 351 km as it was required to take a more northerly route than originally planned on the final stretch to the Roy Hill mine.
+The route change was necessary because Roy Hill Infrastructure was unable to obtain permission from third-party mining lease-holders to construct the railway as originally approved.

 Construction of the railway on Crown land required the passing of the Railway (Roy Hill Infrastructure Pty Ltd) Agreement Act 2010 as an amendment to the Railways (Access) Act 1998 by the Parliament of Western Australia.

-The construction of the railway commenced in 2012 and was completed after 27 month, in 2015, with the first ore train travelling the line in December 2015.
+The construction of the railway commenced in 2012 and was completed after 27 months, with the first ore train traveling the line in December 2015.
 The new railway included eight bridges over waterways and three over roads and rails.
 The project jointly won the 2016 Railway Project Award of the Railway Technical Society of Australasia, alongside the Auckland Electrification Project.
 The combined construction cost of the mine, port and rail was A$10 billion, with a daily cost of A$10 million and a work force of 3,000 reported in 2014.

+The company currently operates ES44ACIs diesel-electric locomotives, manufactured by US company Wabtec, to pull their trains carrying 35,000 tonnes of iron ore.

-In a first for a GE locomotive, two new units as well as 150 ore cars for the Roy Hill railway were painted pink to raise breast cancer awareness in 2018.
+Two new units as well as 150 ore cars were painted pink to raise breast cancer awareness in 2018.

-In late 2021, Roy Hill announced a transition to a fully battery-powered, heavy-haul locomotive, manufactured by US company Wabtec, by 2023, a world first.
-The company, at this point, operated Wabtec ES44ACIs diesel-electric locomotives to pull their trains carrying 35,000 tonnes of iron ore.
+In late 2021, Roy Hill announced plans to test fully-battery-powered heavy-haul locomotives.
+They envision recharging the batteries while dynamic braking on the heavily-loaded downhill runs.
+The first FLXdrive battery-electric locomotive was unveiled at Wabtec's design and development center on 31 October 2023.
+However, this unit was never delivered to Australia, and is now used by GE Transportation as its GECX 2025.